 As a veteran, U.S. service member or public servants, you may qualify for a special exemption.

-An honorably discharged Veteran of the United States Armed and Reserve Forces (Air Force, Army, Coast Guard, Marines, or Navy) or the National Guard (Army or Air) who physically resides in Florida while enrolled may qualify for a special exemption.
+The College will waive out-of-state fees for honorably discharged veterans of the United States Armed and Reserve Forces (Air Force, Army, Coast Guard, Marines, and Navy) and the National Guard (Army and Air) who physically reside in Florida while enrolled at the College.
+Tuition and fees charged to a veteran under this subsection may not exceed the tuition and fees charged a resident student in the same course.
 Required: DD-214 form and proof of Florida address.

-If you believe you may qualify for either of the above, please use this form:
+If you believe you may qualify for any of the above, please use this form:

 The U.S. Department of Veterans Affairs administers many programs, including the Veterans GI Bill® .
 Questions or concerns regarding VA educational benefits may be directed to the Office of the Registrar at firstname.lastname@example.org.
 For more information about education benefits offered by VA, you may also visit the official U.S. government website at: www.va.gov.